nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbimxrt1050/ota_examples/mcuboot_opensource/example_board_readme.md

 - Signing algorithm is ECDSA-P256
 - Write alignment is 4 bytes
 - MCUBoot is configured to use `SWAP_MOVE` image handling strategy
+- To manually enter serial recovery mode, keep the user button pressed during reset, then release it

 ### Image signing example